 - Whiteface Mountain – Easily one of the most famous (and tallest) mountains in the region, Whiteface is known for having some of the best snow board and ski trails in the region.
 However, if you’re not big into winter sports, you can always hike to the top (or drive using the Whiteface Veterans Memorial Highway) or climb aboard the Cloudsplitter Gondola for panoramic views of Whiteface as you climb to the to the summit of Little Whiteface.
 You could also check out the Whiteface Adventure Zone and disc golf, zipline, or mountain bike your way through the mountain.

 - Mt.
-Van Hoevenberg – Bobsled like a boss on the continet’s longest mountain coaster, The Cliffside Coaster.
-Or, use one of the areas world-reknowned cross country ski trails to uncover the awe-nspiring natural beauty of the Adirondacks.
+Van Hoevenberg – Bobsled like a boss on the continent’s longest mountain coaster, The Cliffside Coaster.
+Or, use one of the areas world-renowned cross country ski trails to uncover the awe-inspiring natural beauty of the Adirondacks.
 Afterwards, relax with a drink inside The Mountain Pass Lodge as you enjoy all that Mt.
 Van Hoevenberg has to offer.

 Pro Tip: If you really want to experience all of the best things to do in Lake Placid, NY, and are a huge fan of the Olympics, then consider getting the Lake Placid Olympic Sites Passport.

 It’s an area-wide pass that will give you access to most of the Lake Placid Olympic Sites listed above.
 It’ll definitely save you some money and can be picked up at any of the Olympic Sites ticket offices.

 It’s also free for kids 6 and under ($35 for everyone else) and gives you complimentary access to (as well as a 20% discount at many activities like the bobsled ride) all of the following: